Matt Arthur

-Matthew Arthur (born 4 February 2005) is an Australian professional rugby league footballer who currently plays as a for the Newcastle Knights in the National Rugby League.
+Matthew Arthur (born 4 February 2005) is an Australian professional rugby league footballer who plays as a for the Newcastle Knights in the National Rugby League.

-He previously played for the Parramatta Eels.
+He previously played for the Parramatta Eels in the NRL.

 Background

 Arthur attended Patrician Brothers' College, Blacktown.
 Arthur came through the grades at Parramatta in Harold Matthews Cup and S.G.
 Ball Cup, being a part of the 2023 SG Ball winning team.

 He is the son of former Eels head coach Brad Arthur, and the younger brother of fellow rugby league player Jake Arthur.
 He played his junior rugby league at Rouse Hill Rhinos.

 Playing career

 2024

 In 2024, Arthur started the year as starting Hooker for Parramatta in NSW Cup.
 He played for New South Wales at under-19 level where he co-captained, scoring a try leading to a 14–10 victory in the 2024 under-19 State of Origin.